Barry Humphries: Dame Edna Everage

-Like her ever-present bunches of gladioli, one of the most popular and distinctive features of Edna's stage and TV appearances was her extravagant wardrobe, with gaudy, custom-made gowns.
+Like her bunches of gladioli, one of the most distinctive features of Edna's stage and TV appearances was her wardrobe, with custom-made gowns.
 Her costumes, most of which were created for her by Australian designer Bill Goodwin, routinely incorporated Aussie kitsch icons such as the flag, Australian native animals and flowers, the Sydney Opera House and the boxing kangaroo.
-Her outlandish spectacles were inspired by the glasses worn by the Melbourne eccentric, actor and dancer Stephanie Deste, as were many other aspects of Dame Edna's personality.
+Her spectacles were inspired by the glasses worn by the Melbourne eccentric, actor and dancer Stephanie Deste, as were many other aspects of Dame Edna's personality.

 As the character evolved, Edna's unseen family became an integral part of the satire, particularly the travails of her disabled husband Norm, who had an almost lifelong onslaught of an unspecified prostate ailment.
 Her daughter Valmai and her gay hairdresser son Kenny became intrinsic elements of the act, as did her long-suffering best friend and New Zealand bridesmaid, Madge Allsop.

 Throughout Edna's career, Madge was played by English actress Emily Perry, until Perry's death in 2008.
 Perry was the only other actor ever to appear on stage with Humphries in his stage shows, as well as making regular appearances in Dame Edna's TV programmes.

 Dame Edna made a successful transition from stage to TV.
 The talk-show format provided an outlet for Humphries' ability to ad-lib in character, and it enabled Edna to reach a wider range audience.
 As other Australian actors have begun to make a wider impression internationally, Edna did not hesitate to reveal that it was her mentorship that helped "kiddies" like "little Nicole Kidman" to achieve their early success.